Munawwar/htmlizer/README.md

 Output: <div style="font-weight: normal;"></div>
 ```

-No Conflict
+Avoiding conflict with KO
 -----
 To avoid conflict with KnockoutJS, set noConflict config to true:
 ```
 var template = new Htmlizer('<template string>', {noConflict: true});
 ```
-By default noConflict is false.
+By default noConflict is assumed false.
 With noConflict = true, there are two main differences:

-1. Bindings must be placed within data-htmlizer attribute.
+- Bindings must be placed within data-htmlizer attribute.
-2. Containerless statements with "ko" prefix will be ignored.
+- Containerless statements with "ko" prefix will be ignored.
 Use without "ko" prefix if you want Htmlizer to process it.